Jon-Audi/Jaxi-Taxi/README.md

 cd /home/jon/jaxi-taxi || exit

 # Fetch the latest changes from the remote repository
-git fetch origin
+echo "Fetching latest updates from GitHub..." git fetch origin

-# Check if there are any changes on the main branch
+# Check if there are any changes
-if ! git diff --quiet origin/main; then
+# HEAD is your local commit, origin/main is the remote commit
+if [ $(git rev-parse HEAD) != $(git rev-parse origin/main) ]; then
     echo "Changes detected.
-Pulling updates..."
+Applying updates..."

+    # This command forcefully resets your local main branch to match the one from GitHub.
-    # Stash any local changes (like package-lock.json) and pull the latest code
+    # It will overwrite any local code changes but will NOT delete untracked files
+    # (like your music files in /public/audio, thanks to the .gitignore file).
-    git stash
+    git reset --hard origin/main
-    git pull origin main --rebase
-    git stash pop

-    # Install any new dependencies
-    echo "Installing/updating Node.js packages..."
+    # Install/update Node.js packages if package.json has changed
+    echo "Checking for new dependencies..."
     npm install

     # Restart the systemd service to apply all changes